 Stool is the most common specimen submitted to the diagnostic laboratory for the examination of parasitic infestations.
 The most commonly performed procedure in parasitology is the ova and parasite (O &P) examination.

 Gastro-intestinal infestations by parasites (protozoan/helminths) are primarily diagnosed by detecting live motile trophozoites (for protozoans); cyst (inactive dormant stage of protozoa) or eggs (in case of helminths) in the stool.

 In some cases, the helminths (eggs/ova) are present in sufficient quantities to be found by direct examination of a small amount of feces, i.e. the direct smear.
 Microscope slides made from fecal specimens of the patients can be examined under low and high dry power.
-These etiological agents are identified based on their morphological/staining (bile stained or not bile stained; in case of eggs of helminths) characteristics.
+These etiological agents are identified based on their morphological/staining (For eggs of helminth; bile stained or not bile stained) characteristics.

 Saline wet mount is made by mixing a small quantity (about 2 mg) of feces in a drop of saline placed on a clean glass slide.
 The smear is then examined under a microscope.
 Saline wet mount is used for the detection of trophozoites and cysts of protozoa, and eggs and larvae of helminths.

 It is particularly useful for the detection of live motile trophozoites of E. histolytica, Giardia lamblia, and Balantidium coli.

 Uses of Direct Wet Mount

 - To assess the worm burden of patient

-- To provide quick diagnosis of the heavily infected specimen
+- To provide a quick diagnosis of the heavily infected specimen

 - To check organism motility (primarily protozoan trophozoites)

 - To diagnose organisms that might not be seen from permanent stain methods

 - Normal saline (0.85% NaCl); Lugol’s Iodine